SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Tutorial/index.rst

 Now, it's time to create a GNU make file, using the NaxSoftware infrastructure, so that we can turn our assembly code.

-In the same mytest folder as above create a Makefile file containing the following
+In the mytest folder, create a Makefile file containing the following

 .. code-block:: make